Skip to content

 Setup

-This guide walks you through setting up MageFlow with your preferred task manager backend and configuring the necessary dependencies.
+This guide walks through setting up MageFlow with your preferred task manager backend and configuring the necessary dependencies.

 Installation